 8 ounces shiitake or portobello mushrooms (sliced)

-Then toss in the green beans and transfer to a baking dish.
-Top with almond slices and scallions.
-Drizzle with a little avocado oil (so the almonds do not burn) and bake for 10 minutes.
+Then toss in the green beans and transfer the mixture to a baking dish.
+Crush the bacon bits on top and finish with the cashews, parsley and crispy fried onions (optional).
+Drizzle with a little avocado oil (so the cashews do not burn) and bake for 10-15 minutes.
 Remove from the oven and serve immediately.

-To prep, the night before, simply complete all the steps but do not add the toppings.
-Cover and store in the fridge overnight.
-When ready, add the toppings, bake and serve.
+To prep, the night before, simply complete all the steps but do not bake the casserole.
+Cover with foil and store in the fridge overnight.
+When you are ready the next day, simply remove the foil and bake according to the recipe.